-While operating in the Coin & Jewelry or Relic MODEs the Dual control operates as a DISC (discrimination) control.
+Relic - While operating in the Coin & Jewelry or Relic MODES the Dual control operates as a DISC (discrimination) control.
 DISC (Discrimination) is used to adjust the level of audio rejection against trash metals.

-The "P" (Preset) just below NICKEL is recommended for most general purpose searching.
+The "Triangle" just below NICKEL is recommended for most general purpose searching.
 In this position, the detector will provide a reject response to most iron and light foil and respond to most valuables including jewelry.

-Positions lower than "P" (counterclockwise) provide less trash metal rejection, to the point of detecting virtually all types of common metals.
+Positions lower than "triangle" (counterclockwise) will provide less trash metal rejection, to the point of detecting virtually all types of common metals.

-Positions higher than "P" (clockwise) will reject more trash metals including aluminum pull tabs.
+Positions higher than the "triangle" (clockwise) will reject more trash metals including aluminum pull-tabs.
 The display will continue to indicate I.D. even though the audio discriminator will signal with a reject (suppressed or broken) sound.
-Nickels and some jewelry will also be rejected with DISC settings much greater than "P".
+Nickels and some jewelry will also be rejected with DISC settings much greater than the "triangle".

-The "P" position is recommended for most MODES.
-If when searching at the "P" position you feel you are digging too much trash, adjust DISC slightly clockwise and try again.
-Finding the lowest (furthest counterclockwise) position that eliminates the common trash metals in your area is important in order to find items of jewelry.
+The "triangle" position is recommended for most MODES.
+If when searching at the "triangle" position you feel you are digging too much trash, adjust DISC slightly clockwise and try again.
+Using the lowest (furthest counterclockwise) position that is practical considering the common trash metals in your area is important in order to find items of jewelry.
+Settings that suppress the USA nickel, and/or a medium 14K gold ring, will also suppress most other gold jewelry.
+For jewelry, it is best to keep the Discrimination at or near the "triangle" and rely on the display and depth indication to sort out aluminum.